shakbari435/MultiModuleMVIArchitecture/README.md

-# Multi Module Clean Architecture With JetPack Compose
+# Multi Module MVI Clean Architecture With JetPack Compose
 Clean Architecture for Android

 The above source code was created to fully understand the Clean Architecture and ViewModel or MVVM.